 ‘What’s great about this country,” Andy Warhol wrote in his 1975 tome, The Philosophy of Andy Warhol, “is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you know that the President drinks Coke, Liz Taylor drinks Coke, and just think, you can drink Coke, too.”

 At the time she was working on her sculpture Celebrity Trash Spill (1989)—camera equipment, sunglasses, tabloids, and cigarettes, atop and around a bunched-up carpet—artist Cady Noland was reading the tabloids the Globe and the Star.
-She realized, she told an interviewer in 1990, “that you consume all these celebrities each week, then you turn them into trash.
+She realized, she told the art critic Michèle Cone in 1990, “that you consume all these celebrities each week, then you turn them into trash.
 This trashing helps to dampen people’s anger over their situation or their own place in the hierarchy of importance.”
 In another interview, she meditated on littering, observing that, “as a culture, we tend to prefer quantity over quality.”

 In the work Noland produced between roughly 1985 and 2000, she assembled the raw stuff of America—its trash, its quantity—into sculptures that are somehow formally rigorous, even when utterly chaotic.
 Here are some of the things that appear in them: car tires, cans of Budweiser, motorcycle helmets, American flags, bullets, rubber chickens, handcuffs, at least one cowbell, and images of Charles Manson, Patty Hearst, and Betty Ford.
 Her pieces have also taken the form of stockades, chain-link fences, a cage, and full-scale log cabin facades.
 Her work conjures a world of hyper-paranoia, media manipulation, spectacular violence, public humiliation, and American lore.
 Twenty and thirty years after they were made, many of her pieces are looking remarkably prescient, the people whose images appear in them once again circulating through politics and media.